top of page

 STEP 3: Officiant completes Marriage Registration form and sends to Vital Statistics Agency.

+Note: Vital Statistics Agency does not automatically issue a Marriage Certificate.
 You have to order it.
 You will receive the application when you purchase your Marriage Licence/Registration.

 Fees: